-Built on the site of a former presidential retreat, the resort officially opened in 2013.
+Built on the site of a former presidential retreat, Nizuc Resort & Spa officially opened in 2013.
 The modern earth-toned décor, lavish in stone and wood, reflects the gentle spirit of the ancient Mayan culture.
 Within minutes I can feel the stresses of near-constant deadlines and demands of the work week slowly drain away.

 Also on the property are two white-sand beaches and five swimming pools; one of each is reserved for adults only.
 The spa is ESPA-branded, the fitness center is top-notch and the boutique is loaded with designer goods.